Souzek-Androiddev/Train-Seat-Booking-System-App/README.md

 - if the seat is already booked. if the system is availble the system marks it as booked and confirms it to the user. if not it gives back an error message .
 - the system prevents double booking by checking the array before assigning a seat.

+## 📋 Explanation of "View Seats" Option

+The "View Seats" option allows the user to check the current status of all 20 seats at any time during the program.
+Here's how it works:

+            **1. Iterating Through the `seats` Array:
+            A `for` loop is used to iterate through the `seats` array, which holds the booking status of each seat (`true` for booked, `false` for available).
+            For each seat, the program checks whether the value in the array is `true` or `false`.

+            2. Displaying Seat Status:
+            If the seat is available (`false`), the program prints:

+            Seat X: Available

+            If the seat is booked (`true`), the program prints:

+            Seat X: Booked

+            3. User Access:
+            This option is helpful because the user can select it at any time during the program to check which seats are available or booked without making any changes.

+            Example Output:

+            Current Seat Status:
+            Seat 1: Available
+            Seat 2: Available
+            Seat 3: Booked
+            Seat 4: Available

+            Seat 20: Booked

+            This gives the user a clear view of the seat statuses and helps them decide which seat to book next**

 ## 📋 Author
 Akankobateng Rueben Ansoliwen